-Southwestern Oregon Community

-College is located within two miles of the

-Pacific Ocean in an area of beauty and

-mild climate.
-The 153-acre institution

-lies completely within the city of Coos

-Bay and is bordered on the north and

-east by the city of North Bend.
-Southwestern Oregon Community College

-(SWOCC) was formed in a May, 1961,

-tax district election.
-The district's 1,997

-square miles include Coos and western

-Douglas counties, with an estimated

-population in excess of 58,000.
-The

-college is the only public postsecondary institution in the region.
+Southwestern Oregon Community College is located within two miles of the Pacific Ocean in an area of beauty and mild climate.
+The 153 acre institution lies completely within the city of Coos Bay and is bordered on the north and east by the city of North Bend, Southwestern Oregon Community College (SWOCC) was formed in a May, 1961, tax district election.
+The district's 1,997 square miles include Coos and western Douglas counties, with an estimated population in excess of 58,000.
+The college is the only public postsecondary institution in the region.

-Enrollment has grown from 266 students in 1961 to over 9,000 students per year in 1990.
+Enrollment has grown from 266 students in 1961 to over 9,000 students per year in 1989.
 Staff size has grown from 15 to over 50 full-time faculty and from 11 to more than 125 part-time instructors.
 Cultural and athletic events at the college attract 20,000 men, women and children each year.

-During the early years, campus classes were held in surplus U.S. Navy facilities and Coos Bay and North Bend school district buildings.
-The campus is now located on the shore of Empire Lake in a natural tract of coastal pine and shrubbery.
+During the early years, campus classes were held in surplus U.S. Navy facilities and Coos Bay School District buildings.
+The historic Tioga Hotel served as the Dion MEmpire Lake, in a natural tract of coastal pine and shrubbery.

 Permanent campus construction began in 1963.
-The majority of the campus was constructed between 1965 and 1969.
-A second phase of construction, which began in 1979, provided new and remodeled shops and laboratories, expanded facilities for several programs and a college community center with a cafeteria, student activity space, student government offices and meeting rooms for school and community activities.
+The majority of the campus was constructed between 1965 and 1985.
+More recent construction has provided new and remodeled shops and laboratories, expanded facilities for several programs and a college community center with a cafeteria. student activity space, student government offices and meeting rooms for school and community activities,